phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 Get an access token
 -------------------

-When SmartThings redirects back to our application after authorizing, it passes a ``code`` parameter on the URL.
+When PEA HiVE redirects back to our application after authorizing, it passes a ``code`` parameter on the URL.
 This is the code that we will use to get the API token we need to make requests to our Web Servcies SmartApp.

 We'll store the access token in the session.